Saint Vincent and the Grenadines Population Pyramid (2025)

 Age Distribution Analysis

-The elderly population (ages 65 and above) makes up 12.3% of the total, with approximately 0.0 million senior citizens.
+The elderly population (ages 65 and above) makes up 12.3% of the total, with approximately 12,247 senior citizens.
 The proportion and growth rate of this age group has important implications for healthcare systems, pension programs, and social services.
 The median age of 35.4 years provides a useful summary statistic, indicating that half of Saint Vincent and the Grenadines's population is younger than this age and half is older.

 What This Means for Saint Vincent and the Grenadines